-3.00% plus merit component based on years of service

-7.25%, net of pension plan

-5-year smoothing

-investment expenses

-Active: 135% of the Pub-2010 General Employee below-median income mortality table for males and 155% for females projected with generational mortality improvements form 2010 using Scale MP-2019.
-Health: 125% of the Pub-2010 General Retiree below-median income mortality table for males and 120% for females projected with generational mortality improvements from 2010 using Scale MP-2019.
-Disabled: 120% of the Pub-2010 Non-Safety Disabled Retiree mortality table for males and 110% for females projected with generational mortality improvements from 2010 using Scale MP-2019.
+Valuation date October 1, 2022 and 2021 (beginning of year) used to calculate the required contribution for ERS' fiscal years ending September 30, 2023 and 2022.
+Actuarial methods: Actuarial cost method (GASB 68) Amortization method Entry-age normal Fixed 20 year period as of October 1, 2015 as a level Amortization method percentage of payroll.
+Future gains and losses and changes in actuarial assumptions will be amortized in layers over 20 year periods Asset Valuation Method 5 year smoothing Actuarial Assumptions Inflation 2.5% Salary increases - 2022 2.50% plus merit component based on years of service Salary increases - 2021 3.00% plus merit component based on years of service Investment rate of return Consumer price inflation 7.25%, net of pension plan investment expenses 2.5% Mortality rates - 2022 and 2021 Active: 135% of the Pub-2010 General Employee below median income mortality table for males and 155% for females projected with generational mortality improvements from 2010 using Scale MP- 2019 Health: 125% of the Pub-2010 General Retiree below median income mortality table for males and 120% for females projected with generational mortality improvements from 2010 using Scale MP- 2019.
+Disabled: 120% of the Pub-2010 Non-Safety Disabled retiree mortality table for males and 110% for females projected with generational mortality improvements from 2010 using scale MP-2019.